beurdouche/tls13-spec/draft-ietf-tls-tls13.md

 If not, then it MUST abort the handshake with a "decode_error" alert.

-In the event that a client requests additional functionality using extensions, and this functionality is not supplied by the server, the client MAY abort the handshake.
+In the event that a client requests additional functionality using extensions not supplied by the server, the client MAY abort the handshake.

 After sending the ClientHello message, the client waits for a ServerHello or HelloRetryRequest message.
 If early data